Algeria appoints new government amid worst political crisis in decades

 The parliament also approved a new energy law that would make international investment in oil and gas more attractive in order to arrest declining output, while still keeping a bar on majority foreign ownership of projects in the sector.

+Foreign Minister Sabri Boukadoum, Energy Minister Mohamed Arkab and Interior Minister Kamel Beldjoud continue in their posts.

+The position of deputy defense minister, traditionally an important role in a country where the top generals have held great political power, has not yet been filled.
+It was held by Gaed Salah until his death of a heart attack at age 79 last week.

-Reporting By Lamine Chikhi; Writing by Angus McDowall; Editing by Giles Elgood
+Reporting By Lamine Chikhi; Writing by Angus McDowall; Editing by Giles Elgood and Jonathan Oatis